jadecobra/python_tdd_exercises/source/sleep duration.rst

        E                                                     ^
        E   SyntaxError: invalid syntax

-  ah, there is a closing quote, with no open quote, let us add an opening quote
+  ah, there is a closing quote, with no open quote, add an opening quote

   .. code-block:: python